CV | Symptoms | Diseases | EEG | Research | Contact | Home

 are NCS and EMG?

-EMG (Electromyography) usually refers to both Nerve Conduction Studies (NCS) and
+EMG (Electromyography) usually refers to both Nerve Conduction Studiy

 EMG.
 Depending on the problem being investigated, you may require one or both of